Teckzhang/JSFCAN-for-SFS-imaging/README.txt

 These are the original source codes mentioned in the reseach article " A universal deep learning methods for fast spatial frequency shift imaging".
 We are trying to make our code more normative and readable.
+We'll firstly show how to generate simple label-free samples like dots, lines and cureves and how to choose complex samples in the folder named "data".
+Then we'll show how to generate SFS images using coherent model and incoherent model respectively.
+At last we'll offer the traditional reconstruction algorithm by matlab 2020a and deep-learning codes by python 3.7.